Leather know-how: sheepskin hides The - Spring-Summer 22 - Autumn-Winter 22-23 - Leather

 Some tanneries use a variety of temperatures when dyeing sheepskin.
 The skin absorbs the colour when applied cold, whereas the wool only absorbs it when it is heated.
 This gives scope for innovative recipes with imaginative finishes: Tie & Dye or two-tone methods used on oversized coats to give a very bold look, or on miniature bags for a more playful appearance.

 In addition to dyes, there are also other finishes that can be used on the surface of the skins.
 Screen-printing, embroidery and laser are leather decoration techniques used to create a wide range of products.
 They require great expertise and often mean tanneries have to team up with printing specialists.
 Just like for textiles, printing can be manual, digital or screen-printed.
 On sheepskins working the leather side, printing is a favoured option for leather goods.

-To enhance your knowledge of leather, take a look at our articles on leather know-how as well as our A-Z.
+To further enhance your knowledge of leather, take a look at our articles on leather know-how as well as our A-Z leather glossary.

 You can also find all of the items in this article on our Marketplace, to continue your product development.